s-goldman/Dusty-Evolved-Star-Kit/paper.md

 # Statement of need

 To understand the ranges and estimated errors of fitted results, they must be compared to results from different model grids.
-Results from these grids (e.g. luminosity, mass-loss rate) can vary dramatically as a result of the unknown properties of evolved stars, especially the oxygen-rich Asymptotic Giant Branch (AGB) stars [@Srinivasan:2011; @Goldman:2017].
-It is also a challenge to compare results that are calculated based on measured values of the dust (optical constants) which can not be interpolated over.
-This is particularly important given the wealth of infrared data to come from the James Webb Space Telescope (JWST).
+Results from these grids (e.g. luminosity, mass-loss rate) can vary dramatically as a result of the unknown dust properties and geometry of evolved stars [@Srinivasan:2011; @Wiegert:2020].
+This is especially true of the oxygen-rich Asymptotic Giant Branch (AGB) stars.
+Adding to this challenge is the fact that models are calculated based on measured values of the dust (optical constants) which can not be interpolated over.
+A robust method for testing different model grids will be particularly important given the wealth of infrared data to come from the James Webb Space Telescope (JWST).

 # User interface

-The package can be installed using `pip` and, using "entrypoints", can be accessed from any terminal prompt once installed.
+The package can be installed using `pip` and imported within python.
+Using "entrypoints", the package can be accessed from any terminal prompt once installed.
 The fitting method uses a brute-force technique to ensure a true best fit.
 New grids of multi-dimensional radiative transfer models will be added to the model grid library as they are developed.
 The available model grids for this version are listed in Table 1.

 # Figures